Free SEO Tool Alert: On-Page Optimization Tool Improves Organic Ranking Elements

 As you’re analyzing their metadata and Heading 1 tag, ask yourself:

 - Are there any keyword gaps?
-If they’re not optimizing for high-volume keywords on your list, they’re not ranking for those keywords — which could mean a big opportunity for you.
+If they’re not optimizing for high-volume keywords on your list, then they’re not ranking for those keywords — which could mean a big opportunity for you.
 Consider this a part of your competitive analysis.

 - Is the meta description style lacking?
 Your title tag is a high-value ranking factor and your meta description contributes to CTR.
 Do your competitor’s meta descriptions sound dry and formulaic?
 If so, this is a great opportunity for you to use your meta description to stand out with a personality-rich description that highlights your page benefits and makes a click-inspiring connection.

-4. Pretty data charts make it easy to present competitor metadata to stakeholders: If you are the person tasked with proposing a new meta tag structure/style guide, you may want to present some competitor analysis to your stakeholders at one point or another.
+4. Pretty data charts make it easy to present competitor metadata to stakeholders: If you are the person tasked with proposing a new meta tag structure/style guide, then you may want to present some competitor analysis to your stakeholders at one point or another.
 The SEO Multi-Page Information tool is a great resource for this type of data collection and presentation; just run the tool and take a screenshot of your competitor information charts.
 (If you’re using Chrome, I really like the Full Page Screen Capture Chrome extension.)
 Using the SEO Multi-Page Information tool and screen captures is much easier and quicker than going to View Source on six separate websites and collecting the information into charts by hand.

 5. Make sure your clients aren’t abusing the meta keywords tag: While Google and Bing do not consider the meta keywords tag a ranking factor, that doesn’t mean that they don’t consider it.
 The search engines do cache it with the page, and our research shows that they will refer to it in some cases.
 It is also publicly known that Bing is actually using the meta keywords tag to identify spammers and devalue websites that abuse the tag.
 Knowing this, the SEO Multi-Page Information tool can be used as a client metadata diagnostics tool; just plug in a few of your client’s web pages and the SEO Multi-Page Information tool will show you at-a-glance if there’s any keyword stuffing or other spammy abuse happening.
 [Updated: See Editor’s Note below]